Restriction theorems for $\mu$-(semi)stable framed sheaves: Restriction theorems

-\begin{remark} It is possible to give a schematic structure on $\tilde{Z}_a$ so that $\tilde{p}$ is a projective morphism with equidimensional fibres (see Section 3.1 in \cite{book:huybrechtslehn2010}).
-Moreover one can prove the following property (see Section 2 in \cite{art:mehtaramanathan1981}):
+It is possible to give a schematic structure on $Z_a$ so that $p$ is a projective morphism with equidimensional fibres (see \cite[Section 3.1]{book:huybrechtslehn2010}).
+Thus we can induce on $p\colon Z_a\rightarrow \Pi_a$ a structure of relative projective scheme of fibre dimension $d-1.$ Moreover one can prove the following property (see \cite[Section 2]{art:mehtaramanathan1981}, \cite[Exercise II.6.1]{book:hart}):